Magnum P.I. (2018 TV series) season 4: Crossovers

 Despite Hawaii Five-0 ending in 2020, Dennis Chun still made a guest appearance in the sixteenth episode of the season as his Hawaii Five-0 character, Honolulu Police Department Sergeant Duke Lukela, after making a guest appearance in all three previous seasons of Magnum P.I.

 Production

 Development

 On April 15, 2021, it was announced that CBS had renewed Magnum P.I. for a fourth season.
 This came following the announcement that MacGyver had been canceled after five seasons, leaving Magnum P.I. as the last remaining series in the Lenkov-verse.
 The series' writers have confirmed that it will be a full season consisting of eighteen to twenty-two episodes, later stating it will be twenty.
 Christopher Duddy joined the series as the director of photography after previously doing the same job on MacGyver.
 Multiple crew members left the series prior to the season to work on NCIS: Hawaiʻi.
-On May 12, 2022, CBS canceled the series after four seasons, however, on June 30, 2022, the series was picked up by NBC with a two-season, twenty-episode order.
+On May 12, 2022, CBS canceled the series after four seasons, however, on June 30, 2022, the series was picked up by NBC for a fifth and sixth seasons, consisting of twenty episodes.